Reviews You Can Rely On

 Sensors Included Heart rate, altimeter, barometer, compass, temperature, blood oxygen level

-In terms of performance, the Enduro 3 demonstrates excellent GPS and heart rate accuracy, and its large screen allows users to view more data at a glance without sacrificing readability.
-It includes all essential Garmin features, like multi-GNSS tracking, altimeter, and barometer, making it versatile for various sports and expedition settings.
+In terms of performance, the Enduro 3 delivers excellent GPS and heart rate accuracy, and its large screen lets users view more data at a glance without sacrificing readability.
+It includes all essential Garmin features, such as multi-GNSS tracking, an altimeter, and a barometer, making it versatile for various sports and expedition settings.
 Garmin's intuitive touch screen and button interface enhance usability, and extensive health metrics can be accessed via the Garmin Connect app.
 Additionally, its superior battery life and unique flashlight feature make it especially useful for prolonged activities in remote areas.
-Although pricier options like the Fenix series may suit those needing dive features or a built-in microphone, the Enduro 3 provides exceptional value and functionality for outdoor endurance athletes.
-For a smaller form factor with similar performance, check out the Garmin Fenix 8 Solar or Coros Vertix 2s.
+Although pricier options like the Fenix series may suit those who need dive features or a built-in microphone, the Enduro 3 offers exceptional value and functionality for outdoor endurance athletes.
+If you aren't hooked on Garmin, check out the Coros Vertix 2s, which has a smaller form factor but similar performance.

 Read more: Garmin Enduro 3 review